The short answer?

 That’s why I’m going to keep doing this.

 I’ll keep writing about racism in fandom because it’s not like fandom has gotten any less racist across the past few days of protest.
 It hasn’t gotten less racist at any point after any other murder of a Black person by white supremacy.
-It’s not like the shock from seeing George Floyd die will urge these folks into making sure that that fandom is better for Black people trying to create and consume content in them.
+It’s not like the shock from seeing George Floyd die will urge these folks into making sure that any fandom is better for Black people trying to create and consume content in them.

 Because fandom is your safe space.